maronl/credits-coins/README.md

 Plugin still Work In Progress

 ==Steps to complete version 1.0==
-- fix js with minify and versioning version
+- use not minified version on dev environment for js for debug purpose
 - implement better js validation in the options page
 - implement e2e testing
 - implement phpunit testing ( I know it should be done before the development )